gazebosim/gz-sim/tutorials/migration_sdf.md

 </model>
 ```

-On Ignition, that would be:
+On Gazebo, that would be:

 ```
 <model ...>